 The best way to deal with this is to prepare a customized BYOD policy for your business.
 Here are some issues to consider when developing your BYOD policy:

 Define appropriate business use, as well as appropriate personal use, of personal devices in the workplace.
 What limits will be set on these activities, and consider how can they directly or indirectly affect your business?

 List what company data and resources may be accessed with personal devices?

 Specify the of security requirements that must be met before any personal devices are permitted in your BYOD program.

 When should devices be turned over to IT for configuration of work-related applications and accounts?

 Define the procedures that must take place when an employee participating in the BYOD program is laid off or resigns.
 Make sure you can always collect any business-related data on your employees’ personal devices when using BYOD.

 List the steps to follow when devices are lost, stolen, or misplaced.

 If you employ foreign nationals, familiarize yourself with the privacy laws of other countries in regards to BYOD and personal device use in the workplace, before making demands on them that may not be enforceable.

 Will you use a solution that allows you to keep company data separate from personal data?
 If so define how this will work.

 Some mobile devices contain features that separate personal and corporate data, such as BlackBerry’s BB10 Balance and Samsung’s Knox.
 Specify how these features may affect your BYOD policy.

 Although the improper use of BYOD in the workplace can create a variety of issues for your organization, BYOD has many advantages, and is worth considering.

-For more information about how to develop a BYOD policy for your organization, contact On Time Tech at (415) 294-5250 or email@example.com.
+For more information about how to develop a BYOD policy for your organization, contact On Time Tech | IT Services In San Francisco at (877) 270-1391 or email@example.com.